 This Welsh woman living in Wales has a terrible confession.
-Until this year, I’d never properly explored the curving coastal stretch of Wales' mid-West.
-I did this year, I discovered Cardigan, and fell hook, line and sinker in love.
+Until recently, I’d never properly explored the curving coastal stretch of Wales' mid-West.
+When I did, I discovered Cardigan, and fell hook, line and sinker in love.

 Cardigan Castle, ancient and reborn